Chief Executive Officer

 Vernon “Buddy” Robinson

 Buddy manages all facility staff, including grounds, housekeeping and safety personnel.
 His experience includes managing facility safety programs at distribution companies, planning and budgeting maintenance requirements, and managing third-party maintenance contracts.
 He has also been an owner for lawn and landscape companies.

 Director of Human Resources

 Mary oversees human resources for Oxford Treatment Center’s inpatient and outpatient locations.
 She began her HR career with Cintas Corp. in Memphis, Tenn., and in Tuscaloosa and Montgomery, Ala.
 Desiring a career in healthcare, she joined Baptist Memorial Hospital-North Mississippi, where she served as HR manager for 14 years before coming to Oxford Treatment Center.
-She holds a bachelor of business administration and an MBA from Delta State University.
+She is certified by the Human Resources Certification Institute as a Senior Professional in Human Resources and holds a Master of Business Administration from Delta State University.